-Initial Quick Quote pilot exercises generated 9 procurement processes: in total, 17 local companies were among those engaged in the competitive process with 2 local awards being made.
-The value of works awarded in the South Lanarkshire area totalled £30k, with other successful contractors including 6 awards to companies based in Glasgow City Region and only 1 to the wider Scottish area.
-These initial quick quotes generated useful lessons learned for new local companies which were shared through the webinar.
+Initial Quick Quote pilot exercises generated 9 procurement processes: in total, 17 local companies were among those engaged in the competitive process.
+The value of works awarded in the South Lanarkshire area totalled £30k, with 8 awards to companies based in Glasgow City Region and only 1 to the wider Scottish area.
+Through engaging with the local businesses and listening to feedback, these initial quick quotes generated useful lessons for new local companies which were shared through the webinar.
 A programme of projects to be progressed through Works Quick Quotes in 22/23 is being considered as part of the Procurement Service Planning exercise and outcomes will continue to be reviewed to monitor the impact of the change and ensure that appropriate guidance can be offered to local SMEs.

 Successful Quick Quote webinar hosted by Council Procurement Team and Supplier Development Programme in February 2022 with 78 SME attendees, including 23 South Lanarkshire based business and 18 from North Lanarkshire.
-The event focused on guidance to local suppliers on how to approach bidding for Quick Quotes, with emphasis on the lessons learned from the pilot exercises.
+The event focused on guidance to local suppliers on how to approach bidding for Quick Quotes, with emphasis on listening and learning from the pilot exercises.
 This included the importance of adhering to the Council's programme timescales, providing a full response to all technical questions (seeking clarification through the messaging facility on PCS/PCSt if required) and ensuring that all required attachments, including insurances, are provided.
 The Supplier Development Programme also provided a training session on how to bid through Public Contracts Scotland and positive feedback was received from attendees in respect of both the presentations and training.